brentvollebregt/nitratine.net/posts/python-gui-using-chrome/post.md

 ## A Simple Example

-In this example I will create to files, one being the Python script and the other being main.html in the web/ folder beside the Python script.
+In this example, I will create to files, one being the Python script and the other being main.html in the web/ folder beside the Python script.

 *server.py*
 ```python